Swim Meet Job List

 1 per swim season

 Prior to each home and away meet, utilizes HyTek Meet Management software to send/receive meet files to/from opponents, configures events and heats at the request of coaching staff, creates required meet sheets and transmits them to coaches and opponents.
-During home meets, enters times for all swimmers, configures and prints labels for awards, provides results to coaches and opponents, and transmits meet results to SAAA for recording.
+During home meets, makes any last minute changes to the meet as requested, enters times/DQ codes for all swimmers, configures and prints labels for awards, provides results to coaches, webmaster, and opponents, and transmits meet results to SAAA for recording.
 Works with coaching staff to provide data as needed to operate the swim team.

-This position is very time intensive, with 12 or more hours of work going into each meet before the meet even starts, including in person meetings with the Head Coach.
-Prior experience as Computer Assistant and knowledge of USA Swimming rules with regards to proper swimmer seeding, swimmer event frequency, lane choice, and scoring techniques is required.
+This position is time intensive, with 8 or more hours of work going into each meet before the meet even starts, including in person meetings with the Head Coach.
+Prior experience as a Computer Assistant and knowledge of USA Swimming rules with regards to proper swimmer seeding, swimmer event frequency, lane choice, swimmer rest requirements, and scoring techniques is required.
 Physical presence at each home swim meet is required.
-Relief is available for up to two meets per season.
+Relief is available for up to two meets (one home meet, one away meet) per season.

 Scoring